Audio Attacks and Defenses against AED Systems -- A Practical Study: Results

+\textbf{The Performance of Third Party Devices}.
 We started the test of third-party devices, namely Nest mini and Nest hub, without knowing what to expect.
 The first tests involved checking if said devices, isolated from each other or working in combination, would get their detection capabilities triggered by digital samples (non-real glass break).
 As such, using the laptop computers and the loudspeakers, we reproduced fifteen glass break sounds, five of them for a single Nest mini, five of them for two Nest minis, and five of them for the two Nest minis plus the Nest hub.

-As it is shown in Table~\ref{table:table2}, none of the fifteen digital samples triggered any of the Nest devices, which was a clear indication to us that these devices are well calibrated for detecting real sounds only.
+Table~\ref{table:table2} shows that none of the fifteen digital samples triggered any of the Nest devices.
+This indicates that these devices are well calibrated for detecting real sounds only.
 Therefore, we proceeded next to break real glass break devices, seeking to assess how well the devices perform in the practice.
 For this experiment in particular, we broke a total of 48 glass items, eighteen of them under unnoisy conditions, further eighteen when a loudspeaker was playing background noise, and finally, twelve when a loudspeaker was playing white noise.
 Out of forty-eight, twenty-four breakages happened at one meter (39.3 inches) away from the Nest devices and the other twenty-four happened at 2 meters (78.7 inches) away.

 As it can be seen from Experiments 2b, 2c and 2d in Table~\ref{table:table2}, even under unnoisy conditions, the Nest devices perform poorly, with a detection rate of about 33\%, which only gets worse when disturbances are introduced to the environment.
 Particularly, the background noise is able to reduce detection rates by 22\% while white noise reduces them by 25\%.
 This is concerning as families may trust their security and safety to these devices to some extent.
-Absent from the table is information about the configurations of devices used (isolated or in combination under separate distances), as we could not verify any distinct performance change for different setups.
+We also experimented from different distances, however, we could not verify any distinct performance change for different setups.

 Finally, as part of experiment 2e, we use a subset of the real glass break sounds recorded by the S10 and S20 devices (75 in total), and use them to test the previously in-house trained glass break CNN classifier.
 Under these circumstances, the CNN model had an even higher detection accuracy, now of one hundred percent.